Last updated September 19th, 2018.

 In Cambodia, a foreigner can safely own property, obtain permanent residence, and isn’t concerned about the legal climate changing by the day.

-The same cannot be said for Myanmar, which is “the country offering the least legal protection for foreign companies” according to Maplecroft, a British risk analysis group.
+You can’t say the same about Myanmar.
+It’s “the country offering the least legal protection for foreign companies” according to British risk analysis group Maplecroft.

 Cambodia: A Better Frontier Market Than Myanmar

-Cambodia certainly isn’t a bastion of democracy itself, but is a large improvement over Myanmar.
+Cambodia certainly isn’t a bastion of democracy itself.
+But it’s a large improvement compared to Myanmar.

-However, while Myanmar may be the better place to invest in a decade from now, it’s still too risky to recommend over Cambodia.
+However, while Myanmar may be the better place to invest in a decade from now, it’s just too risky and bureaucratic to recommend over Cambodia.

 Want to learn more about how to invest in Cambodia?
-Here’s a post explaining how you can.
+Here’s a post explaining how you can start.

 Skip the Next Western Recession